• 3800 Reservoir Road | 1st Floor Gorman | Washington, DC 20007

 When can I blow my nose?

-No nose blowing or straining for two weeks after this surgery unless otherwise directed by your physician.
+No nose blowing or straining for two weeks after rhinoplasty surgery unless otherwise directed by your physician.

 How and when do I use the saline spray?